ast-fortiss-tum/perturbation-drive/examples/udacity/README.md

 To use this example, you need to install all pip packages, `open-sbt` and `perturbationdrive`

+- Create a virual environment for your packages.
 - Download `open-sbt` via git `https://git.fortiss.org/opensbt/opensbt-core.git` and install it locally via pip.
   - Clone the Core Open SBT repo from GitLab
   - Navigate into the root folder (opensbt-core)